6.3. Automatic Windows installation with Cobbler

 BCD

-file name in case of using Micrisoft ADK/WAIK.
+file name in case of using Micrisoft ADK.
 AnyBCD

 file from the Windows distribution can be used as a source for this file.
 The trigger copies it, then removes all boot information from the copy and adds new data from theinitrd